-Some Nisim shampoo reviews from customers have been good and others poor.
+Some Nisim shampoo reviews are good and others poor.
 So, does it work or not?

 Nisim NewHair Biofactors shampoo is one of many dedicated DHT blocker shampoos that claim to contain certain special ingredients that will help your hair grow and therein, combat hair loss (androgenetic alopecia).